YuSugihara/QTL-seq/README.md

   -N , --N-rep          Number of replicates for simulation to make
                         null distribution.
 [10000]
   -m , --min-SNPindex   Cutoff of minimum SNP-index for clear results.
-[0.3] -S , --strand-bias    Filter spurious homo genotypes in cultivar using
+[0.3] -S , --strand-bias    Filter spurious homo genotypes in parent using
                         strand bias.
 If ADF (or ADR) is higher than this cutoff when ADR (or ADF) is 0, that SNP will be filtered out.
 If you want to supress this filtering,